Last updated: July 4th, 2019

 Is Forex Trading Legal in Singapore?

-Yes Singaporeans can trade currencies online with any forex company they want.
+Yes unlike in Indonesia where forex is illegal, Singaporeans are free trade currencies online with any forex broker they want.
 Currency trading has been very popular and is fortunately completely legal in the country.
 At the moment there are more than 550 financial providers present in the country.
-Though the fx trading is completely legal here, always make sure you check the reviews before depositing.
+Though the forex trading is completely legal here, always make sure to check the reviews before depositing.

 The most sophisticated traders of course turn to top notch foreign forex trading companies for example XM.COM which are located in world’s renowned financial centers like London (FCA regulated), Cyprus (Cysec) or Australia (ASIC) and select the one that fits their own trading style the best.